VA Southern Nevada Healthcare System

 VA is producing a personalized “Veterans Health Benefits Handbook” for each Veteran enrolled in the VA health care system.
 The purpose of the handbook is to provide a current and accurate description of VA health care benefits and services.
 Your handbook will be tailored specifically to you with personal identifying information and should be safeguarded as you would any other sensitive personal document.

 The “Veterans Health Benefits Handbook” includes:

 You will receive your personalized handbook via U.S. mail; therefore, you should have a current address on file with VA.
 Handbooks are mailed based on Priority Group, beginning with Priority Group 1 and ending with Priority Group 8.
-To see when you might receive your handbook, go to the distribution schedule.
+For more information, go to www.va.gov/healthbenefits/vhbh.
 You may also call VA toll-free at 1-877-222-VETS (8387) if you need to update your address or receive additional information.

-Both publications are available to you at the VA Southern Nevada Healthcare System, and can be downloaded at http://www.va.gov/healthbenefits/resources/epublications.asp.
+The publication is available to you at the VA Southern Nevada Healthcare System, and can be downloaded at http://www.va.gov/healthbenefits/resources/epublications.asp.

-These publications are very helpful, and we encourage you to refer to them whenever you have questions about your eligibility for specific health care benefits.
+The publication is very helpful, and we encourage you to refer to it whenever you have questions about your eligibility for specific health care benefits.
 Additional assistance is available at the following resources: